dibyendumajumdar/Suravi/README.md

 # Downloads

 See the Releases page for available downloads.

-# Build Instructions
+# Installation
-The distro is still under development and is not ready for use yet.
-However, as support gets added for the libraries above, interim alpha-releases will be made available.

 ## Lua Version and Build Info
 The version of Lua supported by this distro is 5.3.
 The following changes were made to stock Lua: